chrisamador/unity-house/docs/architecture/backend.md

 All data access is secured through permission checks:

-1. Authentication via Clerk integration
+1. Authentication via WorkOS integration
 2. Permission middleware for function execution
 3. Role-based access control for entities and pages
 4. Audit logging for permission changes